WinUpGo

 During French colonization (1830-1962)

-in Algeria there were casinos and salons for European settlers,
+in Algeria there were casinos and saloons for European settlers, especially in Algeria and Oran.

-After independence, all these establishments were nationalized and closed,
+After independence, all these establishments were nationalized and closed, and the profitable tourism sector was reoriented to cultural and historical tourism without elements of excitement.

 Current situation